– A room full of valuable experience

 – I had shortcomings in my knowledge of economics, finance and strategy, so for me the most important gain is that I feel that I now have the foundation I need to make good decisions, he says, and concludes:

-– As an entrepreneur, I think the program has been absolutely fantastic.
+– As an entrepreneur, I think the programme has been absolutely fantastic.
 In my opinion more entrepreneurs should do an EMBA.
 Because each and every subject is highly relevant.

 Sign up for a one-to-one meeting